dukeofharen/httplaceholder/docs/docs.md

 - Dark theme: turns the dark theme on or off.
 - Persist search filters on stubs and request screens: when this option is on, the filters on the stubs and is persisted between page navigations.
+- Store response for request: whenever this settings is enabled, all the responses that are sent to the client are saved alongside the requests.
+Clicking this checkbox will send a request to the HttPlaceholder configuration API.
 - View the configuration HttPlaceholder was started with.

 # Tools and client libraries